gideongeny/STREAMLUX/README.md

 - **Desktop Browsers**: Works on all modern browsers (Chrome, Firefox, Safari, Edge)
 - **Polyfills**: Includes polyfills for older browser compatibility

+## Support Us

+If you enjoy StreamLux, please consider supporting the project!

+- **Buy Me a Coffee**: [https://buymeacoffee.com/gideongeny](https://buymeacoffee.com/gideongeny)
+- **Click the Sponsor Banner**: Visiting the sponsor link on the home page helps keep the servers running.

+## 📱 Mobile App Helper

+To support the project, we may display a friendly popup encouraging users to download the **StreamLux Android App**.
+The app offers a smoother, ad-free experience compared to the web version.
+Users can easily dismiss this message to continue using the website if they prefer.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.